ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

 **For educational purposes in image processing, serial communication, and other**

 Please use within reason: practice range, user hosted testing enviorments.
 I am not responsible for your ban.
-Also valorant has not patched this method since the Beta, but can be mitigated through intelligent enviorment coloring, character and ability coloring (character outlines), or through VANGUARD.
+Also valorant has not patched this method since the Beta till the date of the projects inital posting **(I haven't played val after posting this, there I cannot verify if it still works)**.
+This method can be mitigated through intelligent enviorment coloring, character and ability coloring (character outlines), or through VANGUARD.
 This is a low maintenance cheat, if you really wanted a reliable cheat, why would you even use this method look elsewhere.

 ## How it works?